sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## PutProvisioningPolicy
+## Update Provisioning Policy by UsageType

 > ProvisioningPolicyDto PutProvisioningPolicy(ctx, sourceId, usageType).ProvisioningPolicyDto(provisioningPolicyDto).Execute()

-Update Provisioning Policy by UsageType
+This end-point updates the provisioning policy with the specified usage on the specified source in IdentityNow.
+Transforms can be used in the provisioning policy to create a new attribute that you only need during provisioning.
+Refer to [Transforms in Provisioning Policies](https://developer.sailpoint.com/idn/docs/transforms/guides/transforms-in-provisioning-policies) for more information.
+A token with API, ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example